shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:

-[ ] How to limit player name length
 [ ] When Goal Achieve stop/pause animations/sound etc.
 [ ] Worse in 2D mode - when falling disable movement - fall in off edge, player correct their path - now it looks like they are on the platform, but they are falling
 [ ] Options for Wall Type: See through or not, High or Low (3D only)